A ‘Back to School’ Guide for Parents

 Validate your child’s worries and reassure them: It’s important going into the new school year that your child feels supported emotionally.
 Take time before your child’s first day to acknowledge how they’re feeling and reassure them that their feelings are valid.
 Inform them that they have support at all angles, from you at home and from teachers in the classroom.
 Knowing they have someone to turn to when they are feeling anxious will help ease some of their fears and make it easier for them to assimilate to all the changes.

-Encourage independence and healthy choices: Involve your children in some way in the decision-making when it comes to choosing healthy packed lunches and snacks.
-If your child is younger, also allow them some creativity in choosing their own outfits or lay out options for them to choose from.
+Encourage healthy choices: Involve your children in some way in the decision-making when it comes to choosing healthy packed lunches and snacks.
 Giving your child more freedom to make their own decisions is an excellent way to encourage their independence going into a new school year.

 Make it an event: Getting your child eager to get back to school can be hard, so why not make it an event to get them excited about their return.
 Try hosting a back to school party for your children and their friends with fun games and prizes that encourage educational play!
 You can also go more low-key with your celebrations and do a family night out with a movie and dinner!